vivace-io/evelib/README.md

 **Stable API Versions:** when a version is deemed stable, it will be tagged on the repository and accessable via `gopkg.in` for versioning.

-## DEPRECIATION NOTICE

-Packages supporting CREST and the XML APIs will be removed in the next few days.
-As it stands, ESI covers most data provided by the CREST/XML APIs, so users should switch to that.

-As far as I know, this library has little to no traffic/usage, so I doubt this will cause much issue.

 ## Version 0

 `go get github.com/vivace-io/evelib`